 Every ten seconds, a child dies from the effects of hunger.
-More than 800 million people are going hungry, 2 billion suffer from malnutrition, but there is enough food, knowledge and resources for all.
+821.6 million people are going hungry, 2 billion suffer from malnutrition, but there is enough food, knowledge and resources for all.
 And what's more, food is a human right.
 Since its establishment Welthungerhilfe has used various strategies to eradicate global hunger by 2030.

 Hunger Definition - What is Hunger?

 When specialists talk about hunger, they differentiate between three types: acute, chronic and hidden hunger.

 Acute hunger (famine) designates undernourishment over a definable period.
 It is the most extreme form of hunger and arises frequently in connection with crises like droughts due to El Niño, wars and disasters.
 It often affects people who are already suffering from chronic hunger.
 That applies to almost eight percent of all hungry people.

 Chronic hunger designates a state of long-term undernourishment.
 The body absorbs less food than it needs.
 Although the media mostly report on acute hunger crises, globally, chronic hunger is by far the most widespread.
 It usually arises in connection with poverty.
 Chronically hungry people do not have sufficient money for healthy nutrition, clean water or health care.